Alina Frasa

 Alina Frasa (1834–1899) was a Finnish ballerina.
 She is regarded as the first ballerina in Finland.

 Swiss-born Frasa was the adoptive daughter of the director of a travelling German theater.
 She made her debut in Finland as the member of a travelling theater during her childhood, and made a success by her ballet performances.
-In 1847, she settled in Borgå where she acted in the inauguration of the first theater of that city.
+In 1847, she settled in Borgå (Porvoo) where she acted in the inauguration of the first theater of that city.
 From 1852, she was active in Helsinki, where she became a star.
 She is regarded to be the first ballet dancer in Finland and was noted by Aleksis Kivi.
 She retired in the 1860s, but founded a ballet school and came to be regarded as the first ballet instructor of note in Finland.